-The train conductor is the entry-level position in today's freight industry.
+The train conductor is the entry-level position in today's railroad industry; salary for this job varies but you can typically expect to start out at around $50,000.
 If you decide a position as a train crewman/woman is your career choice of interest there is a catch, it requires the absolute greatest level of responsibility.
 The position is one of the oldest, and while technologies have vastly improved since the early 19th century, the conductor's role has actually changed very little over the years in terms of his or her job requirements.
 In this profession you are the senior authority on the train (regardless of years worked) and responsible for its destination, its cargo/freight (chemicals, merchandise, bulk products, etc.), and that it arrives safely to its intended destination (or in good hands when your shift ends).
-This includes being over the engineer, which is normally the last position one reaches as part of the train crew.
-To learn more about the history of this position please read on below.

 The supreme authority on any train, freight or passenger, is the train conductor.
 This position requires a great deal of responsibility and essentially acts as the head manager, dealing with paperwork and generally being precisely aware of what the train carries at all times.
 The conductor is most often associated by the general public with passenger trains where, in the days of yore, he was instantly recognizable in his stately three-piece suit and accompanying hat while going up and down the aisles punching tickets.
 Once departure time arrived he would shout "All aboard!", climb on, and give the engineer a wave that it was time to go.
 If this type of work interests you it can still be found but not within the private rail industry; only Amtrak, commuter agencies and tourist railroads use conductors in this capacity today (Amtrak also employs assistant conductors).